garrettallen14/garrettallen14/README.md

 # Garrett Allen

-I am an AI Engineer at [LayerLens.ai](https://layerlens.ai), where I develop AI model evaluation frameworks.
-My research interests center on world models and autonomous systems, exploring how AI can build rich internal representations to understand and interact with its environment.
+I am the founding AI Engineer at [LayerLens.ai](https://layerlens.ai), where I develop AI model evaluation frameworks.
+My research interests focus on world models and machine agency, exploring how AI systems develop internal representations to understand and navigate their environment.

 Previously, I graduated from the University of Southern California with a degree in Mathematics and competed as a Division I NCAA Men's Water Polo athlete.
-Through my work at LayerLens, I focus on advancing interpretability methods and building robust evaluation systems for large language models.
+My work now focuses on advancing model evaluation frameworks, designing robust benchmarking systems, and developing new approaches to assess emerging AI capabilities.

 ---

 **Research Interests:**
-- Model Evaluation
+- LLM & Agent Evaluation
-- World Models & Autonomous Systems
+- World Models
-- Machine Learning Interpretability
+- Model Interpretability
+- Benchmark Design

 <!--
 **garrettallen14/garrettallen14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.